 1. Teachers should not assign more than two hours of homework per night on average (about 20 minutes) and they shouldn't require students to do it at home in their free time.
 Assignments can also be done during class with immediate feedback from instructors when necessary

-2. Students must have the option as an alternative assignment or task: if there is no other work that needs doing then there is nothing wrong with taking another break before tackling college homework again.
-If all professors agree about this policy change, we would see reduced rates of Constitution violations among students due to excessive stress while completing tasks
+2. Students must have the option of an alternative assignment or task: if there is no other work that needs doing then there is nothing wrong with taking another break before tackling college homework again.
+If all professors agree on this policy change, we would see reduced rates of Constitution violations among students due to excessive stress while completing tasks

 3. If professors can't come to an agreement, they should at least agree to reduce the time spent on homework and find a way for students to have more breaks in between an assignment.